Abhijith-Shetty7/Data-Engineering/1.Data Modelling/Data Modelling withPostgres/README.md

 * hour, day, week, month, year, weekday <br>

-The songplays table is the core of this schema, is it our fact table and <br>
-it contains foreign keys to four tables;
+The songplays table is the core of this schema, is it our fact table and it contains foreign keys to four tables;
 * start_time REFERENCES time(start_time)
 * user_id REFERENCES time(start_time)
 * song_id REFERENCES songs(song_id)